 The other problem was the number of people in our family!

-Baby Jax was born into an immediate family of 3 nanas, 1 grandpa, 5 aunties, 4 uncles!
+Baby Jax was born into an immediate family of 3 nanas (nanny, nana and oma), 2 grandpas (grumpy and pop), 5 aunties and 4 uncles!
 That’s a lot of people to get in touch with in such a pinnacle moment in time.

 One option would have been to not tell them until after the baby was born and we were back at home.
 To be honest this option crossed my mind more than once; but at the same time, I felt that this may hurt some genuine people in the process.